HudsonGri/foodplanner/README.md

     - Ingredients list will also provide multiple different options ranging from most to least expensive
 - Ability to edit a recipe to include alternatives to account for allergies and dietary restrictions
     - ex.
 Oil instead of butter
+- Keep history of previously suggested ingredients and shopping lists

 **Backend:**
 - Hudson